Kava-Labs/switch/README.md

 </div>

-Switch is the fastest, most secure way to swap cryptocurrencies.
-Recent developments in blockchain scaling enable lightning-fast swaps, interoperability across blockchains, and complete self-custody of assets.
+Switch is an Interledger wallet enabling lightning-fast crypto swaps and complete self-custody of assets.

-Load funds onto "cards", easily swap between them, and unload when you're done.
-Only you have access to these funds and, thanks to streaming micropayments, even while trading you retain full asset custody!
+Load funds onto "cards," swap between them, and withdraw at your leisure.
+Only you have access to these funds, even while trading!

 ## Get Started